apache/streampipes/streampipes-client-python/README.md

 >> > from streampipes.client.client_config import StreamPipesClientConfig
 >> > from streampipes.client.credential_provider import StreamPipesApiKeyCredentials

->> > config = StreamPipesClientConfig(
+>>> config = StreamPipesClientConfig(
-    ...
-credential_provider = StreamPipesApiKeyCredentials(
+...     credential_provider = StreamPipesApiKeyCredentials(
-    ...
-username = "test@streampipes.apache.org",
+...         username = "test@streampipes.apache.org",
-           ...
-api_key = "DEMO-KEY",
+...         api_key = "DEMO-KEY",
 ...         ),
-...
-host_address = "localhost",
+...     host_address = "localhost",
-               ...
-http_disabled = True,
+...     http_disabled = True,
-                ...
-port = 80
+...     port = 80
 ...)

->> > client = StreamPipesClient(client_config=config)
+>>> client = StreamPipesClient(client_config=config)
->> > client.describe()
+>>> client.describe()

-Hi
-there!
+Hi there!
-You
-are
-connected
-to
-a
-StreamPipes
-instance
-running
-at
-http: // localhost: 80.
-The
-following
-StreamPipes
-resources
-are
-available
+You are connected to a StreamPipes instance running at http://localhost: 80.
-with this client:
+The following StreamPipes resources are available with this client:
-    6
-x
-DataStreams
+6x DataStreams
-1
-x
-DataLakeMeasures
+1x DataLakeMeasures
 ```

-For more information about how to use the StreamPipes client visit our [introduction example]().
+For more information about how to use the StreamPipes client visit our [introduction example](https://github.com/apache/streampipes/blob/dev/streampipes-client-python/docs/examples/1-introduction-to-streampipes-python-client.ipynb).